Employer Insights

 Under Oregon’s Pay Equity Law, employers may not inquire about information regarding a candidate’s past compensation history until the employer has offered the candidate employment.

-Candidates are allowed to disclose information about their past compensation at their own discretion, but employers may not consider that information when going through the hiring and onboarding process.
+Candidates are allowed to disclose information about his or her past compensation if desired, but employers may not consider that information when going through the hiring and onboarding process.

 Oregon Wage & Hour Laws